AndersGeer/FerryCaseBackend/README.md

 Jenkins also makes a build on a daily basis no matter if there are any changes present, this obviously is somewhat redundant with a build branch.

 Jenkins then pushes to our artifactory on a successful build.

-How we setup the project!
-What would they have to do, to get the same results!